How to Filter and Compare Results (Segmenting and Cross-Analysis)

 Note: Applying two conflicting filters will cause your results to disappear, e.g. Age: 18-24 with Age: 25 will show no results, as a respondent couldn’t have chosen both options.

-This feature is also referred to as Cross Analysis or Segmenting.
-It allows you to compare two filtered sets of data side-by-side.
-These comparisons are drawn from the questions you will have asked.
+This feature is also referred to as Cross-Analysis.
+It allows you to compare two filtered sets of data side-by-side throughout your report.

 Mixing Filters and Comparisons